Zlatonn/warranty-checker/Readme.md

 ## 📈 Future Enhancements

-- User role management
 - Notification system for expiring warranties
+- Enhance scalability with separate register and item data for each user.
-- Export data as CSV
+- Admin system for managing user data
+- Security & Privacy
+- Enhance UI/UX